• Home

 6. Notion Article Page Style Rendering

-The above are basically all the pitfalls I've encountered.
-Before introducing the experiences of these pitfalls, let me briefly talk about the original intention of the project.
+These are essentially all the pitfalls I encountered.
+Before sharing the experience of dealing with them, I'd like to briefly discuss the original intention of the project.

 Original Intention

-So, I wanted to find another project to continue learning the back-end.
-The first thing I thought of was Node.js.
-During the research process, I saw many people recommending Next.js, which is also based on Node.js.
-So it hit it off, and I also wanted to simply build a wheel and make a blog system using Notion as a CMS.
-Visually, everything should be kept simple to reduce the burden and focus on content rendering.
+So, I decided to find another project to continue learning the backend.
+My first thought was Node.js.
+During my research, I saw many people recommending Next.js, which is also based on Node.js.
+It was a perfect fit.
+I also wanted to simply build a wheel—a minimalist blogging system using Notion as the CMS.
+Visually, everything would be simplified to reduce overhead, focusing primarily on content rendering.

-I originally thought that with ChatGPT, I could just ask him about anything I didn't know.
-As a result, Next.js App is too new, and he doesn't have it in his database, so every time I ask him about relevant content, his answers are not accurate enough.
+I originally thought that with ChatGPT, I could just ask it if I got stuck.
+However, the Next.js App Router was too new, and it wasn't in its knowledge base.
+Every time I asked about related content, the answers were not accurate enough.

 Project Information